wtong98/wlt-site/content/posts/2020-05-12-programming-for-noobs-charming-the-python.md

 not a problem.
 Feel free to jump in right here, or go back to check out the command-line wizardry we covered previously.

-*audience: curious folks who may (or may not) have read Part I of this series*
+*Audience: curious folks who may (or may not) have read Part I of this series*
 <!--more-->

 {{< figure src="/images/programming-for-n00bs-ii/matrix_wallpaper_crop.jpg"